AdobeDocs/experience-platform.en/help/accessibility/custom.md

 ## Table browse

 All tables within the Experience Platform user interface are keyboard accessible.
-Browsing and interacting with table rows and columns is possible through a series of keyboard shortcuts.
+Browsing and interacting with table rows and columns is possible through a series of keyboard shortcuts:

-1) Table header, arrow down to enter the browse table.
+* Table header, arrow down to enter the browse table.
 Table headers are selectable when navigating via the Tab key, and you can change the sorting order by pressing Space.
-2) Arrow up / down moves down through the rows in the table
+* Arrow up / down moves down through the rows in the table
-3) Row selected/focused, enter key on row provides details in right rail
+* Row selected/focused, enter key on row provides details in right rail
-4) Select enter to select item in the row (screen reader will alert user if new window will open)
+* Select enter to select item in the row (screen reader will alert user if new window will open)
-5) Row selected/focused use arrow keys to move through each item in the row
+* Row selected/focused use arrow keys to move through each item in the row

 ### Browse table keyboard accessibility